 - eating food that requires chewing

-- avoiding sucking on straws, smoking, or drinking alcohol for at least 24 hours
+- sucking on straws, smoking, or drinking alcohol

 It is a good idea to gently rinse the mouth with antiseptic mouth rinse after 24 hours.

-Advice might include biting on a gauze pad in the extraction area for 30 minutes.
+Advice might include biting on a gauze pad in the extraction area for up to 60 minutes.

 A dentist or surgeon may also suggest using an ice pack for the first few hours after surgery.